hydrojumbo/CUAHSI.Apps/README.md

   + BundleConfig.cs => if you want to add a js or css dependency, include it in the appropriate ScriptBundle ("~/bundles/discovery" or "~/bundles/datavis") or in the "~/Content/css" StyleBundle.

 ####Also, in the CUAHSI.Apps solution:
+  + ServiceConfiguration.Cloud.cscfg => if you want to publish your application to a live cloud system:
+    1. Get an Azure subscription.
+    2. Create a new storage account.
-  + ServiceConfiguration.Cloud.cscfg => if you want to publish your application to a live cloud system, get an Azure subscription, create a new storage account, and copy its connection string to the Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString value in this file.
-You may also wish to increase your instances count for greater guarantees of availability.
-After making these modifications, you can follow standard instructions for publishing a Web Role to Windows Azure: http://msdn.microsoft.com/en-us/library/windowsazure/ff683672.aspx
+    3. Copy one of the two connection strings of the new storage account to the Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString value in this file.
+    4. You may also wish to increase your instances count for greater guarantees of availability.
+    5. After making these modifications, you can follow standard instructions for publishing a Web Role to Windows Azure: http://msdn.microsoft.com/en-us/library/windowsazure/ff683672.aspx